wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/create-model-driven/includes/3-navigate-model-driven.md

 1. Select the **Employees** sub area and then select **New**.

    This step will direct you to the main form that you modified in the previous unit.
-In the next steps, you will create two new employees.
+In the next steps, you'll create two new employees.

 1. Create the first new employee with the following information: